Instance script interface

 - removeEventListener(type, func, capture)

 - Add or remove an event handler for a particular type of event fired by an addon's script interface.
-For information on which events are fired by specific addons, see the documentation on each addon's script interfaces.
+An event object is passed as a parameter to the handler function.
+See instance event for standard event object properties.
+For information on which events are fired by specific addons and which additional event object properties are available, see the documentation on each addon's script interfaces.

 - Dispatch an event, firing any handler functions that have been added for the event type.
 You can use